bassiounix/Platform/README.md

 ## Summary

-This project aims to:

-- replace the Moodle Platform for faculty of AI, Menoufia University (as i had enough headaches from it!)
-- be a connection platform for the students of the faculty
+This project aims to be a connection platform for the students of faculty of AI, Menoufia University

 ## How to use